taylorcreekbaum/personal_website/index.md

 title: About Me
 feature_text: |
   ## Taylor Creekbaum
-  A young electrical engineer and coding enthusiast looking to make a splash on this big blue-green ball.
+  An electrical engineer and programming enthusiast looking to use my skills to make a positive impact on the world around me.
 feature_image: "https://unsplash.it/1300/400?image=971"
 excerpt: "I have a desire to my best and to do right by others in all things I do."
 ---

 I'm Taylor, an aspiring electrical engineer and hobbyist programmer.
-This is my personal website and on it you can find some information about me, my career, hobbies, passions, and side projects.
+This is my personal website and on it you can find some information about me, my career, hobbies, interests, and side projects.
 Additionally, the site includes a blog where I hope to document some of the fun experiences I am fortunate enough to have.
 But first, check out what I'm up to on social media (hint: not much):

 {% include button.html text="Twitter" icon="twitter" link="https://twitter.com/wartree88" color="#1DA1F2" %} {% include button.html text="LinkedIn" icon="linkedin" link="https://linkedin.com/in/taylorcreekbaum" color="#0077B5" %} {% include button.html text="Facebook" icon="facebook" link="https://facebook.com/tcreekbaum" color="#3B5998" %} {% include button.html text="Instagram" icon="instagram" link="https://www.instagram.com/taylorcreekbaum/" color="#E1306C" %}